Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Model Predictive Program Synthesis

-Finally, it continues until either it has completed running the program (i.e., $\beta_k(o_t)=1$), or after $N$ time steps.
+\textbf{Executor.} For each user-provided component $c\in C$, we use reinforcement learning to learn an option $\tilde{c}=(\pi,\beta)$ that executes the component, where $\pi:\mathcal{O}\to\mathcal{A}$ is a policy and $\beta:\mathcal{O}\to\{0,1\}$ is a termination condition.
+The executor runs the synthesized program $p=[c_1;...;c_k]$ by deploying each corresponding option $\tilde{c}_\tau=(\pi_\tau,\beta_\tau)$ in sequence, starting from $\tau=1$.
+In particular, it uses action $a_t=\pi_\tau(o_t)$ at each time step $t$, where $o_t$ is the observation on that step, until $\beta_\tau(o_t)=1$, at which point it increments $\tau\gets\tau+1$.
+It continues until either it has completed running the program ($\beta_k(o_t)=1$), or after $N$ steps.
 In the former case, by construction, the goal $\phi$ has been achieved, so the agent terminates.
-In the latter case, the agent iteratively reruns the above three steps based on the current observation to synthesize a new program.
-At this point, the hallucinator likely has additional information about the environment, so the new program has a greater chance of achieving $\phi$.
+In the latter case, the agent iteratively reruns the hallucinator and the synthesizer based on the current observation to get a new program.
+At this point, the hallucinator likely has additional information about the environment, so the new program has a greater chance of success.